 Tip: Hate trying to carve a giant winter squash?
 Worry about cutting yourself?
 Some winter squash are huge and cutting them can be intimidating.
 Next time try softening it up in the oven first.
 Poke holes in your squash, place on a cookie sheet, and cook for 15 to 20 minutes at 375 degrees.
 Take it out and let it cool enough that you can touch it.
 You should be able to slice through it much easier.

-Smoky Red Kuri Pasta Sauce with Sage
+Smoky Red Kuri Pasta Sauce With Sage [Vegan]

 - 2 cups red kuri, peeled seeded and chopped (or other winter squash you have on hand)